nonomal/Fail2Ban-Report/README.md

 2. `firewall-update.sh` removes the `ufw` rule for the IP
 3. The IP entry is cleaned up from JSON (if desired)

-This ensures full synchronization between Fail2Ban, firewall, and the web interface.
+This ensures "full synchronization" between Fail2Ban, firewall, and the web interface.

 ---